HAWAIIAN VOLCANO OBSERVATORY INFORMATION STATEMENT

 U.S. Geological Survey

-For information on recent earthquakes in Hawaii, please visit the USGS Hawaiian Volcano Observatory website at https://www.usgs.gov/hvo.
+For information on recent earthquakes in Hawaii and eruption updates, visit the Hawaiian Volcano Observatory website at https://www.usgs.gov/observatories/hvo.

 Subscribe to these messages: https://volcanoes.usgs.gov/vns2/

 Summary of volcanic hazards from eruptions: https://www.usgs.gov/observatories/hvo/hazards

 Recent earthquakes in Hawaiʻi (map and list): https://www.usgs.gov/observatories/hvo

 Explanation of Volcano Alert Levels and Aviation Color Codes: https://www.usgs.gov/programs/VHP/volcanic-alert-levels-characterize-conditions-us-volcanoes

 The Hawaiian Volcano Observatory is one of five volcano observatories within the U.S. Geological Survey and is responsible for monitoring volcanoes and earthquakes in Hawaiʻi.